RedisLabs/redislabs-docs/content/rs/security/internode-encryption.md

     { “data_internode_encryption” : true }
     ```

-When you change the internode encryption setting for a database, all active remote client connections are disconnected.
-This affects every connection outside the node.
+When you change the data internode encryption setting for a database, all active remote client connections are disconnected.
+This restarts the internal (DMC) proxy and disconnects all client connections.

+## Encryption ciphers and settings

+To encrypt internode communications, Redis Enterprise Software uses TLS 1.2 and the following Cipher suites:

+- ECDHE-RSA-AES256-GCM-SHA384
+- ECDHE-RSA-AES128-GCM-SHA256

+No configurable settings are exposed; internode encryption is used internally within a cluster and not exposed to any outside service.

 ## Certificate authority and rotation

-Starting with v6.2.4, internode communication is managed, in part, by two certificates, one for the control plane and one for the data plane.
+Starting with v6.2.4, internode communication is managed, in part, by two certificates: one for the control plane and one for the data plane.
 These certificates are signed by a private certificate authority (CA).
 The CA is not exposed outside of the cluster, so it cannot be accessed by external processes or services.
 In addition, each cluster generates a unique CA that is not used anywhere else.

 The private CA is generated when a cluster is created or upgraded to 6.2.4.

 When nodes join the cluster, the cluster CA is used to generate certificates for the new node, one for each plane.
 Certificates signed by the private CA are not shared between clusters and they're not exposed outside the cluster.

-All certificates signed by the internal CA are automatically rotated.
-Every thirty (30) days, an internal process checks certificate expiration and generates new certificates when the existing ones are about to expire.
-Alerts also monitor certificate expiration and are triggered when problems prevent certificates from being rotated.
+All certificates signed by the internal CA are expire after forty-five (45) days and automatically rotated every thirty (30) days.
+Alerts also monitor certificate expiration and trigger should certificate expiration fall below 45 days.
+If you receive such an alert, contact support.

 You can use the Redis Enterprise Software REST API to rotate certificates manually: